-In light of the recent state health guidelines, we will be moving our Sunday service outdoors to the parking lot starting this Sunday, July 12th.
+In light of the recent state health guidelines, we have moved our Sunday service outdoors to the parking lot.
 Having our worship service outdoors means that we can have as many people attend the service as are willing.
 So invite a friend or two to join us for Sunday worship!

 Watch this video from Pastor Kempiz Hernandez and READ this letter from CBC Elders to find out more.

 Planning for Sunday

 Join us for worship, and bring a face covering and a chair.
 Restrooms will be available and will be sanitized regularly.
 There's no need to register ahead of time for our outdoor services, and our ushers will help direct everyone to properly-distanced seating.

 Because setting up chairs and EZ-ups will take time, please plan on arriving at church by 8:45am.
 This will give our ushers enough time to seat everyone safely, without disrupting the worship service which starts at 9am.